Da Possessed: Cast

-Development

 Production

+Under director Joyce Bernal, Irene Villamor served as assistant director, screenwriter Antoinette Jadaone served as 2nd assistant director, Daisy Cayanan served as creative assistant, and RC Delos Reyes served as script continuity supervisor.

+Casting

-The film is Navarro's movie comeback after Bulong in 2011.
+The film is Navarro's film comeback after Bulong in 2011.
 It was first announced in November 2013 and started shooting in December 2013.
 However, Navarro got involved of the mauling incident that happened on January 22, 2014 that the filming was postponed.
 After recovering from serious injuries, Navarro resumed filming in February 2014, amid his controversial legal battle in relation to a mauling incident.